niteshthapa/React_Form_Validation_Formik_N_Yup/README.md

 This is just a basic example, and you can customize it further based on your specific requirements.
 Formik and Yup offer many more features and options for handling complex forms and validations.

+After submitting form see the result in console

 [Demo](https://stackblitz.com/edit/react-p98pqa?file=src%2FApp.js,src%2Fcomponents%2FFormFormik.js,public%2Findex.html).